compiiile/compiiile/README.md

 - It's not a markdown editor, there are already plenty available, just choose the one that works best for you, even the simplest text editor will do.
 - It's not like VuePress, VitePress, Docusaurus or Notion.
 Compiiile's goal is to stay simple and stupidly easy without any configuration
- (I don't get how there are so many JS frameworks, and not a single solution like compiiile, or maybe I missed something...).
+ (I don't get how there are so many JS frameworks, and not a single solution for that, or maybe I missed something...).

 > The goal is to help people rely purely on a **language** (*markdown*), not on *any* platform.